samuelsmal/samuelsmal.github.io/collections/_posts/2022-03-05-written-communication.md

   </blockquote>
 </div>

+---

+Onto the content.
+The following rules are somewhat overlapping and touch the same thing over and over again.
+Try to incorporate them all.

-Onto the content, what do you want to convey?
+What do you want to convey?
 Hopefully this is a single thing.
 Grouping multiple things into one message will make the written conversation more difficult.
 The question is what is this *thing*?
 In general this depends if you want to give or receive something.
 I want to find out why something didn't work, this something and the question about it are the single *thing*.
 If it's